Value.java

 /**

 * Set a new display unit for the value.
-Internally, the value will stay stored in the default or SI unit.
+Internally, the value will not changed since it is stored in a base unit.

-* @param newUnit U; the new display unit of this Value
+* @param newUnit the new display unit of this value

 */